Ansarafsar/Ansarafsar/README.md

 # Hi there, I'm Ansar Afsar! 👋

 🌟 **Welcome to my GitHub profile!**
-Fresher with Master’s student in Computer Science (Government Arts College, Salem, ‘25), fueled by a passion for AI, machine learning, data analytics, and blockchain.
+Fresher with Master’s in Computer Science (Government Arts College, Salem, ‘25), fueled by a passion for AI, machine learning, data analytics, and blockchain.
 I love building impactful solutions—whether it’s predictive dashboards, AI-driven chatbots, or decentralized systems—that turn complex problems into clear wins.
 My toolbox?
 Python, PyTorch, and a knack for making tech work for people.

 ---